Buying a Used Car

 - Determine the value of the vehicle before you negotiate the purchase.
 Check the National Automobile Dealers Association's (NADA) Guides, Edmunds, and Kelley Blue Book.

-- Check a trusted database service that gathers information from state and local authorities, salvage yards, and insurance companies for an independent and efficient review of a vehicle’s history.
+- Get an independent review of a vehicle's history.
+Check a trusted database service that gathers information from state and local authorities, salvage yards, and insurance companies.
 For example, the Department of Justice’s National Motor Vehicle Title Information System (NMVTIS) offers information about a vehicle’s title, odometer data, and certain damage history.
 Expect to pay a nominal fee for each report.
-The National Insurance Crime Bureau (NICB) maintains a free database that includes flood damage and other information so you can investigate a car's history by its Vehicle Identification Number (VIN).
+The National Insurance Crime Bureau (NICB) maintains a free database that includes flood damage and other information.
+You can investigate a car's history by its Vehicle Identification Number (VIN).
 You also can search online for companies that sell vehicle history reports.
-If the report isn't recent or you suspect that it has missing or fabricated information, verify it with the service.
-Some dealer websites have free links to reports directly from the services.
+If the report isn't recent or you suspect that it has missing or fabricated information, verify it with the reporting company.
+The information in the reports may not be complete, so you may want to get a second report from a different reporting company.
+Some dealer websites have links to free reports.

 You have two choices: pay in full or finance over time.
-Financing increases the total cost of the car because you’re also paying for the cost of credit, including interest and other loan costs.
-You also must consider how much you can put down, the monthly payment, the loan term, and the annual percentage rate (APR).
-Rates usually are higher and loan periods shorter on used cars than on new ones.
+Financing increases the total cost of the car because you’re also paying for the cost of credit, including interest and other costs.
+You also must consider how much you can put down, the monthly payment, the financing term (such as 48 months), and the annual percentage rate (APR).
+Rates usually are higher and financing periods shorter on used cars than on new ones.

-Dealers and lenders offer a variety of loan terms.
+Dealers and other finance sources (like finance companies, credit unions, and banks) offer a variety of financing terms.
 Shop around, compare offers, and negotiate the best deal you can.
 If you're a first-time buyer — or if your credit isn't great — be cautious about special financing offers.
 They can require a big down payment and a high APR.
 If you agree to financing that carries a high APR, you may be taking a big risk.
-If you decide to sell the car before the loan expires, the amount you get from the sale may be far less than the amount you need to pay off the loan.
+If you decide to sell the car before the end of the financing period, the amount you get from the sale may be far less than the amount you need to pay off the financing agreement.
 If the car is repossessed or declared a total loss because of an accident, you may have to pay a considerable amount to repay the loan even after the proceeds from the sale of the car or the insurance payment have been deducted.
 If money is tight, you might consider paying cash for a less expensive car than you first had in mind.

-If you decide to finance, make sure you understand the loan agreement before you sign any documents.
+If you decide to finance, make sure you understand the financing agreement before you sign any documents.